cloudstk/articles/sql-database/provisioning-a-new-azure-sql-database-using-powershell.md

     The server is ready, in the next step, we will create an Azure SQL Database.

 4. Create an Azure SQL Database
- Let's start with the creation of new Azure SQL Database with the following parameters.
+ Let's start with the creation of a new Azure SQL Database with the following parameters.

 ```powershell
     $parameters = @{